aeternity/protocol/GOSSIP.md

 - The maximum number of neighboring peers sharing the same IP a single node can add through gossip is from 23 to 184 depending on peer duplication in the unverified pool.
+- The minimum time to reach 10 outbound connections is 2 minutes and 31 seconds.

 ##### Bucket Selection